James Outman Player Props: Dodgers vs. Reds

 James Outman At The Plate

-- Outman is batting .230 with eight doubles, three triples, nine home runs and 20 walks.
+- Outman has eight doubles, three triples, nine home runs and 20 walks while batting .230.

-- He has hit a long ball in 12.3% of his games this year, and 4.3% of his chances at the plate.
+- He has hit a home run in seven games this season (12.3%), leaving the park in 4.3% of his trips to the dish.

-- In 26.3% of his games this season, Outman has tallied at least one RBI.
-In seven of those games (12.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Outman has had an RBI in 15 games this season (26.3%), including seven multi-RBI outings (12.3%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.